negrinho/sane_tikz/tutorial.md

 Finally, all the elements in the figure are grouped into a single one (i.e., `[e, axes, labels]`, which represents the pentagon, the axes, and the labels, respectively).
 The compilation of this figure into TikZ code is done by `stz.draw_to_tikz_standalone`.
 The resulting tex file can then be compiled by a Latex compiler (e.g., pdflatex) to generate the visual output (see [here](https://github.com/negrinho/sane_tikz/blob/master/examples/pentagon.tex) for the result for this figure).
-All figures are drawn in a lazy fashion, where first define the representation of the figure in terms of basic visual elements and finally compile them to TikZ code.
+All figures are drawn in a lazy fashion, where first we define the representation of the figure in terms of basic visual elements and then compile them to TikZ code.
-This allows us to define visual elements and move them around before generating the final visual representation.
+This allows us to define visual elements and move them around before generating the final visual output.
 Grouping is a very powerful feature.
 For example, in the call below, we could have omitted all labels by simply passing `[e, axes]` instead of `[e, axes, labels]`.
 We are also free to keep adding elements and generating new figures with them, even after the call to `stz.draw_to_tikz_standalone`.